 The human mind is curious to know about multiple objects and get information regarding numerous things.
 This unique feature urges humanity to meet the thirst for knowledge.
 This thirst usually gains water in classrooms, laboratories, intensive workshops, and various trips to multiple locations and sites.
 These are essential features of modern corridors of knowledge around the globe (Jose et al.).
-Such a wonderful and knowledgeable trip lavished our minds and souls with the destination to a museum.
+Such a wonderful and knowledgeable trip lavished our minds and souls with the destination of a museum.

 Meanwhile, the trip was an ambitious source of knowledge to look at the great work of legendary artists and an immense source of learning new things.